mainwp/mainwp/docs/server-information-refresh-plan.md

 2. Includes support-oriented diagnostics that help triage the most common dashboard-side issues.
 3. Preserves a safe "Community System Report" export that omits or masks sensitive data so users can post it publicly.
 4. Helps users quickly see what is wrong without requiring them to interpret the entire report manually.
+5. Preserves the current dual purpose of the page:
+   - a readable in-app diagnostics table for users
+   - downloadable text exports for sharing

 This document is a planning artifact only.
 It does not propose implementation details beyond the level needed to guide the work.